 How to cancel POSB credit card

-To cancel a POSB credit card, you can do it via phone or send a written notice.
+To cancel a POSB credit card, you can do it via their chatbot on the website or a phone call.

 How to cancel Standard Chartered credit card

-You can cancel your Standard Chartered credit card through the online banking website or mobile app.
+You can cancel your Standard Chartered credit card through the mobile app.

-For those who have never bothered to use internet banking, you can simply call the Standard Chartered customer service hotline at 6747 7000 (8 am – 8 pm).
+For those who don’t use internet banking (wow, you’re a rare specimen), you can simply call the Standard Chartered customer service hotline at 6747 7000 (8 am – 8 pm).

 How to cancel a UOB credit card